 1. Beyond work

 Starting work at a new company is scary.
 You don’t know anyone, and you don’t know how things work.
 It’s not a comfortable combination.
-Vistaprint highlights one of the key parts of their culture: a welcoming team that supports each other right from the start.
+Dell gets it right with their company culture video.

 2. A very different culture story

-Culture is about more than your fancy office, benefits or team activities.
+Culture is about more than your fancy office, benefits, or team activities.
 It’s about the people who work at the company.
 They are the make or break factor.
-This video shows Basecamp for who they are, a diverse group of smart, hard-working people who make bad jokes, great software and (spoilers!) can’t tell one kind of coffee from the next.
+This organizational culture video shows Basecamp for who they are, a diverse group of smart, hard-working people who make bad jokes, great software and (spoilers!) can’t tell one kind of coffee from the next.

 4. Lead a balanced life

 Tired of 80 hour work weeks?
 Want to actually see the mythical work/life balance in action?
-The BambooHR team believe it’s possible!
-This company is all about striking that balance.
+The BambooHR team believe it’s possible.
+This company culture video is all about striking that balance.
 It’s about going home, seeing your family and friends, and having time to eat food that doesn’t come out of a takeaway container.

 BambooHR’s culture is built around the idea of working hard and enjoying the time off.
 It’s about leaving work at work and living a fulfilling life.
 It shows team members doing the stuff they love outside of work.
 The style is designed to attract people who will thrive here.